From the very early days as a parent, you have many chances to use positive words to describe your children.

 - Negative: he’s being a monster in the terrible twos

-- Positive: he’s practising independence and has big feelings he can’t yet articulate.
+- Positive: he’s practicing independence and has big feelings he can’t yet articulate.

-How you describe his behaviour will determine how you feel about it, and how you respond to it.
+How you describe his behavior will determine how you feel about it, and how you respond to it.